Jakob-Bach/Small-Portfolios/README.md

-# Analyzing k-Portfolios of SAT Solvers
+# An Extensive Study of k-Portfolios of Recent SAT Solvers

 This repository contains the code and text of the paper

-> Bach, Jakob and Markus Iser.
-"Analyzing k-Portfolios of SAT Solvers"
+> Bach, Jakob, Markus Iser, and Klemens Böhm.
+"An Extensive Study of k-Portfolios of Recent SAT Solvers"

 This document describes the repo structure and the steps to reproduce the experiments.